Switching methods of level 2 for the construction of cospectral graphs: Switching methods of level 2

 In general, a switching method corresponds to a conjugation of the adjacency matrix with a matrix \(Q\) of the form where \(R\) is an orthogonal matrix.
 In this paper, we are interested in the case when \(R\) is a regular orthogonal matrix of level 2, since Wang and Xu \cite{level2mats} suggest that most \(\mathbb{R}\)-cospectral graphs can be constructed using such matrices.
 In the following, we will refer to them simply as \emph{switching methods of level 2}.
 We also restrict to the case when \(R\) is indecomposable, since those switching methods have just one switching set and are therefore simpler to describe (and more useful in applications).
 Moreover, intuitively, switching methods on multiple switching sets may often be obtained by performing the switching operation in multiple steps, see also Section~\ref{sec:reducibility}.

-This type of level $2$ switching methods were introduced by Abiad and Haemers \cite{AHswitching} algebraically, and expanded on combinatorially by Mao, Wang, Liu and Qiu \cite[Section~\ref{sec:sun}]{MAO2023} and Mao and Yan \cite{MaoSimilar}.
+These level $2$ switching methods were introduced by Abiad and Haemers \cite{AHswitching} algebraically, and expanded on combinatorially by Mao, Wang, Liu and Qiu \cite[Section~\ref{sec:sun}]{MAO2023} and Mao and Yan \cite{MaoSimilar}.
 Our approach to obtain the main results is similar to theirs, and will be described below.